“Tipping” or “service” as the West calls it do not fully express the purpose of the practice known in Egypt as baksheesh.

 Tipping on trains can be very confusing because most people don’t travel by train often and the situations can be confusing.
 For instance, sometimes the meal is included, sometimes it isn’t.

-Dining car waiters, stewards and bar car waiters: 15 percent of bill (or estimated cost of meal when included)
+Dining car waiters, stewards and bar car waiters: 15 percent of the bill (or estimated cost of a meal when included)

 Sleeping car attendant: $5 per passenger per day

 There is no shortage of factors in determining how much you should leave as a tip.
 Some people choose not to leave one because of the 8–12 percent service charge automatically added to the bill.
 But for those who do want to leave something extra, the proper amount depends on the type of restaurant, the number of people dining and how much was ordered.